Full Mouth Restoration Mount Pleasant, MI

 What’s the difference between full mouth restoration and a smile makeover?

-A full mouth restoration focuses on both function and aesthetics, addressing complex dental issues like tooth damage, bite problems, or missing teeth.
+A full mouth restoration fixes how your smile works and looks.
+It solves major problems like broken teeth, a bad bite, or missing teeth.
 A smile makeover is primarily cosmetic, aiming to enhance the smile’s appearance with treatments like whitening or veneers.
 While both improve the smile, full mouth restoration ensures functional improvements and long-term oral health.

 How long does a full mouth restoration take?